sbt/website/src/reference/02-DetailTopics/02-Configuration/05-Global-Settings.md

 }
 ```

-You can also configure plugins globaly added in `$global_plugin_sbt_file$`
+You can also configure plugins globally added in `$global_plugin_sbt_file$`
 (see next paragraph) in that file, but you need to use fully qualified
-name for their properties.
+names for their properties.
 For example, for sbt-eclipse property `withSource`
 documented in https://github.com/typesafehub/sbteclipse/wiki/Using-sbteclipse,
 you need to use: